sabhavathshashi/AI-DRIVEN-FARMING-CHATBOT/README.md

 ## Prerequisites

 ### Installing Streamlit for Local Hosting
-Streamlit is used to deploy the chatbot locally before cloud deployment.
+Streamlit is used to deploy the chatbot locally before hosting it on Streamlit Cloud.

 **Installation Steps:**
 1. Ensure you have **Python** installed (version 3.8 or higher recommended).